The Academy's Programs and Awards

 THE MAJOR PROGRAMS OF THE ACADEMY

-(a) The 14th Annual Northeastern United States Symposium on Character Education will be held on Thursday, October 10,2013 at the Sage College Campus in Albany, NY
+(d) The 14th Annual Northeastern United States Symposium on Character Education was held on Thursday, October 10,2013 at the Sage College Campus in Albany, NY

-This exciting, informative and interactive symposium will feature award winning educators and schools focusing on character education within the Common Core Learning Standards to support school climate, school culture, stress reduction, promotion of academic excellence, bullying prevention and the Dignity for All Students Act (DASA).
-The initial presentation will be “Perspectives on Realigning the Common Core through Character Based Curriculum Development”.
-Following an interactive supper Dr. Kyle Blanchfield, award wining educational reform advocate, will focus on “Leadership, Violence and School Climate: Steps Leading to the Creation of Non-Violent, Happy and Productive Schools”.
-The closing high-light will be a panel discussion of stakeholders dealing with strategies and best practices for integrating character and the common core into your school, classroom, and community.
-The symposium will include opportunities for attendee participation, Q&A, school team involvement, and idea exchange.
+The 2013 event featured exciting, informative and interactive symposium feature award winning educators and schools focusing on character education within the Common Core Learning Standards to support school climate, school culture, stress reduction, promotion of academic excellence, bullying prevention and the Dignity for All Students Act (DASA).
+The initial presentation was “Perspectives on Realigning the Common Core through Character Based Curriculum Development”.
+Following an interactive supper Dr. Kyle Blanchfield, award wining educational reform advocate, focused on “Leadership, Violence and School Climate: Steps Leading to the Creation of Non-Violent, Happy and Productive Schools”.
+The closing high-light was a panel discussion of stakeholders dealing with strategies and best practices for integrating character and the common core into your school, classroom, and community.
+The symposium included opportunities for attendee participation, Q&A, school team involvement, and idea exchange.

-Lesson plans/activities, Eleven Principles of Character Education, Charlotte Danielson Domains, Social-Emotional Learning Skills, Wisdom Stories to create a caring classroom, and others will be featured.
-Once again Capital Region BOCES is partnering with The Academy in developing this cutting edge conference.
+Lesson plans/activities, Eleven Principles of Character Education, Charlotte Danielson Domains, Social-Emotional Learning Skills, Wisdom Stories to create a caring classroom, and others were featured.
+Once again Capital Region BOCES partneried with The Academy in developing this cutting edge conference.